kawanet/mustatte/README.md

 ## TEMPALTING SYNTAX

-The compiled render method accepts a pair of arguments: the main (current) context and the alt (fallback) context.
+The compiled render function accepts a pair of arguments: the main (current) context and the alt (fallback) context.

 ```
 const {compile} = require("mustatte");